 Why use blockchain for data transfers?
 Blockchain is an excellent way to ensure transaction security as it can be used to verify information and secure the data stored in the ledger: it is verifiable, secure and forgery-proof.

-To better understand this process, let’s take a closer look at the 3 steps of information verification through blockchain, using the example of verifying digital credentials and diplomas.
+To better understand this process, let’s take a closer look at the 3 steps of information verification through blockchain, using the example of verifying digital diplomas and micro credentials.

 Block chaining and hash verification